 Robert J. Shapiro has collected contemporary American and European art since his early-twenties.
 He currently supports his art habit by running Sonecon, a private firm that provides economic analysis and advice to officials and executives of U.S. and foreign businesses and governments.
 He has advised, among others, President Bill Clinton, Vice President Al Gore, Jr., British Prime Minister Tony Blair, then-U.S. Senators Barack Obama and Hillary Clinton, and senior managers of many Fortune 100 companies.
 Currently, Rob is also an advisor to the International Monetary Fund, a Senior Fellow of the McDonough School of Business at Georgetown University, and chairman of the U.S. Climate Task Force.
 Before establishing Sonecon, he was Under Secretary of Commerce for Economic Affairs from 1997 to 2001.
 Prior to that, he was co-founder of the Progressive Policy Institute.
 He also was the principal economic advisor to Bill Clinton in his 1991-1992 campaign and a senior economic advisor to Vice President Gore, Senator John Kerry and then-Senator Obama in their campaigns.
 Rob also has been a Fellow of Harvard University, the Brookings Institution, and the National Bureau of Economic Research.

-Jocelyn Sigue is a freelance media producer, and performer.
-Her broadcast producing credits include the long running television program America’s Most Wanted, and the nationally syndicated educational program Teen Kids News.
-Jocelyn spent a decade reporting for news organizations in cities nationwide including her native San Francisco, before moving to Washington, DC in 2008.
+Jocelyn Sigue is a freelance media producer and performer.
+Her broadcast television producing credits include the long running television program America’s Most Wanted, and the Emmy award winning educational program Teen Kids News.
+Jocelyn spent a decade reporting for television news organizations in cities nationwide, including her native San Francisco, before moving to Washington, DC in 2008.
 She is also a published children’s book author.

 Judy J. Sherman is an independent curator and the Principal of j fine art, a corporate art consultancy that focuses on the role and importance of artistic works in organizational culture and branding.
 Her love of art began while at the University of Virginia where an initial course in art history inspired a journey toward a lifelong passion and appreciation for the visual arts.
 She enjoys strong relationships with the regional arts community and cherishes the opportunity to work with and support artists.
 Judy is involved with Commercial Real Estate Women (CREW) and CoreNet.
 Prior to launching her own business, Judy was an art consultant for two local galleries and practiced law in the areas of labor and employment.
 This will be her third year serving on the planning committee of the WPA Art Auction and Gala, and her second as the table sculpture curator.